 The transition to a whole foods plant based diet may be problematic for some.
 It can take several months to adapt to the higher dietary fibre content and greater bulk of whole plant foods.
 Focusing on increasing the intake of starchy foods (eg grains, potatoes) may be better tolerated than trying to eat large amounts of fruits and raw vegetables.
 The FODMAP information may assist in choosing a less gassy range of whole plant foods during this transition phase but is likely to be less of an issue in the long term.
 Legumes in particular may need to be introduced gradually – which may mean abandoning the standard plate model of a “protein” food comprising a quarter of the plate.
 There is plenty of protein in the rest of the plate.

 While there is no question that those with Coeliac disease must avoid all gluten containing grains, wheat, barley and rye, the evidence does not support the avoidance of wheat as a general health measure.
 Those avoiding wheat can easily choose other whole grains.
 Most are able to tolerate oats.
 We have said little about food intolerances which we suspect are often (but not always) secondary to an unhealthy gut.
 An elimination diet can be helpful during recovery from severe gut problems and when there is strong suspicion of true food intolerances.
-Our page on Elimination diets has been provided for informational purposes only.
-Link to Elimination diets (under construction).
+Our page on Elimination diets has been provided for informational purposes only (under construction – for now see the McDougall link below).